-Mary Dailey Brown, President, Co-Founder, and CEO of SowHope, grew up on a dairy farm in Illinois.
-She went to college and majored in photography.
-After school, she became a summer intern at the White House and was soon hired on as a White House Photographer, serving under both Ronald Reagan and Jimmy Carter.
+Mary Dailey Brown, Co-Founder, President, and CEO of SowHope, grew up on a dairy farm in Illinois.
+She attended Southern Illinois University where she received two Bachelor of Arts, in Photography and Psychology.
+After graduating, she became a summer intern at the White House and was soon hired as a White House Photographer, serving both Jimmy Carter and Ronald Reagan.

 Later in life, Mrs. Brown became the Director of Missions at a large church and was able to travel to dozens of countries within the developing world.
 During this time, she noticed that the local women seemed to be doing all of the hard labor.
-This was confirmed to her by the local leaders of the communities who told her it wouldn’t change any time soon.
-Emboldened, Mary set out to look for an opportunity to work for a multinational organization dedicated to the holistic care of women.
+The local leaders of the communities confirmed this fact to her and told her it would not change anytime soon.
+Emboldened, Mrs. Brown set out to look for an opportunity to work for a multinational organization dedicated to the holistic care of women.

-In 2005 after her long search came up empty, Mary and her husband Doug Brown were compelled to start one.
-In 2006, SowHope was founded with the mission of inspiring women around the world by promoting wellness, education, and economic opportunities.
-The idea was simple: start something so easy to duplicate, that many other organizations would copy the strategy and serve the billions of women and their families who are the most impoverished in the world.
-This strategy, partnering with local leaders using local solutions solving local problems, became the best way to serve local communities – funding projects that people truly needed, the ideas they dreamed up themselves.
-An empowering concept that would hopefully spread like wildfire.
+In 2005, after her long search came up empty, Mrs. Brown and her husband Doug Brown were compelled to start a nonprofit.
+In 2006, they founded SowHope with the mission to inspire women around the world by promoting wellness, education, and economic opportunities.
+The idea was simple: devise a model that was so easy to duplicate other organizations could copy it and serve the billions of impoverished women and consequently their families, in the most impoverished countries throughout the world.

 To learn more about SowHope, watch the video below.